 Welcome to Part 3 of our Ultimate Guide to Partner Marketing series!
 In this series, we are exploring strategies found in The Ultimate Guide to Partner Marketing and bringing them to life through modern brands and use cases.
 If you’re just discovering the series, head over to Part 1 and Part 2 first.

-So far, we’ve covered how to plan out a winning strategy for a partner program.
-In this post, we’ll focus on how to build it, starting with the partner recruitment process.
+So far, we’ve covered how to plan out a winning strategy for a partner marketing program.
+In this third post, we’ll focus on how to build it, starting with the partner recruitment process.
 We will also take a look at recruiting tips from some of the world’s top employment companies and apply them to partnership marketing programs.

 From Partnership Plans to Program Actions